Oluwaseun-O-Ajayi/automation-readiness-framework/README.md

   url = {https://doi.org/10.5281/zenodo.21689250}
 }
 ```

 ---

 ## Limitations

-This framework is a conceptual and computational assessment approach
+This framework is a conceptual and computational assessment approach.

-It does not directly control automation systems, robots, instruments, LIMS, MES platforms, or manufacturing environments
+It does not directly control automation systems, robots, instruments, LIMS, MES platforms, or manufacturing environments.
+---